cs230-stanford/website-winter-2020/index.md

 Here's more information about the class grade:

 #### Breakdown
+UPDATE: due to rapid developments with covid-19, all final project deliverables (poster, report, and video) are now *optional*.
+Please read [this piazza announcement](https://piazza.com/class/k533d6ufdfg5dv?cid=767) for more details.

 Below is the breakdown of the class grade:
  * 40%: Final project
  * 25%: Midterm